tehazz/ScholarMatch/README.md

 1. The user opens the ScholarMatch web application.
 2. The user views scholarship information pages such as MARA, PTPTN, and JPA.
 3. The user goes to the ScholarMatch Finder page.
-4. The user enters details such as CGPA, family income, co-curricular score, programme, and year of study.
+4. The user enters details such as GPA, family income, co-curricular score, programme, and year of study.
 5. The input is submitted to the Flask backend.
 6. The Machine Learning model processes the input.
 7. The system predicts a suitable scholarship category.